rizkyabdilah/okupload/README.md

  * [tus.io](http://tus.io/)
  * [Resumable.js](http://www.resumablejs.com/)

+## Limitation

+While technically there is no limit in file size when uploading file, there is a limitation when using flash as file reader (_non HTML5_), its either available RAM on the computer or 200Mb, forgot the referrence, will add later.

 ## License

 While I want this library released in MIT style, this library is included with mOxie library